dimembermatt/DeviceSerialCapture/README.md

 Finally, __Type 3__ format is an extreme version of __Type 2__ format; instead
 of bytes you can specify the specific bits across a stream of bits to represent your ID and DATA.

-It's essentially the same as __Type 2__, except the `header_len` entries represent bits, not bytes.
+The data is MSb padded, which means that if the total header length is not an integer byte (8) multiple, then extra bits should be added to the front.